Oli-George/Nile-GDSC-Entry-repo/README.md

-# Nile-GDSC Application Questions Repository
+# Nile-GDSC Ai Team Application Questions Repository

-This is the repository for the Nile GDSC application entry.
+This is the repository for the Nile GDSC Ai team application entry.
 Please make sure to read below before proceeding.

 ## Overview